fdumontmd/fdumontmd.github.com/source/_posts/2011-11-06-seven-languages-in-seven-weeks-erlang-day-3.markdown

 The book rightfully does not claim to be exhaustive in its coverage, but the exercises are rich and complex enough to offer a glimpse of what is possible in Erlang.

-Other points, such as the ability to update code while running, are not covered, but participate in the set of features that make Erlang so suited for robust applications.
+Other capabilities, such as the ability to update code while running, are not covered, but participate in the set of features that make Erlang so suited for robust applications.

 Exercises
 ---------

 ### An OTP service that will restart a process if it dies

-That sounds like the [`supervisor`]() module TODO add reference.
+That sounds like the [`supervisor`](http://www.erlang.org/doc/man/supervisor.html) module's job description.
+It is not trivial, however: supervised processes must have a descriptor that explains how to start, stop and restart them.

 ### Documentation for building a simple OTP server

-Perhaps [`gen_server`]() module TODO add reference.
-Or a link to a tutorial.
+That question a bit open ended.
+If we are talking about a simple TCP server, then the [`gen_tcp`](http://www.erlang.org/doc/man/gen_tcp.html) module is enough to get a server, as shown in [this post](http://www.joeandmotorboat.com/2008/11/12/a-simple-concurrent-erlang-tcp-server/).

+To go further, and add supervisors and other OTP goodies, there is a [tutorial](http://www.trapexit.org/Building_a_Non-blocking_TCP_server_using_OTP_principles) on
+[trapexit.org](http://www.trapexit.org/) (this community site seems to have plenty of great resources).

 ### Monitor the `translate_service`